Get Narcan

 Types of Medication

-The most common medications used in treatment of opioid addiction are Buprenorphine and Methadone.
+The most common medications used in treatment of opioid substance use are Buprenorphine and Methadone.
 Both reduce cravings and trick the brain into thinking it is still getting the problem opioid.